Level -0.1: NEGATORY!

 - Grand Theft Auto III has the "Liberty City Underworld", a small area with buildings where the opening cinematic takes place.

-- There was also a glitch involving driving a golfcart into/inside the mall.
-IIRC, if you could get it through the entrance, the mall turned into a weird Blue Negative World.
+- There's also a glitch involving driving a golf cart into/inside the mall.
+If you can get it through the entrance, the mall turns into a weird Blue Negative World.

 - San Andreas also had a whole weird, trippy section of the game world reachable by using the jetpack in a particular store, or during a sneaking-related glitch in some indoor missions.
 Flying around this part of the world with the jetpack, one could find things such as corridors and doors floating in the void with people walking across them, various indoor spaces and some buildings.
 The game uses parts of this world for the indoor missions, but not everything is used, and what isn't is apparently left there with no purpose.

 - In Red Dead Redemption, you can either end up inside a building (by disembarking a stagecoach parked right up against the building) or get under the map by crouch-walking into the space between a potted plant and a corner in the Mexican General's mansion.
 There's nothing to really SEE there, except the lack of internal textures, but it's enormously advantageous since the walls (and floor) is only solid from the outside.
 That means you can shoot from inside the map, but enemies can't shoot back... unless they bring dynamite, that is.